You make a request to have a street tree planted on the sidewalk in front of your home or business.

 Before you get started

-You can request a tree even if there isn’t already a tree pit on the sidewalk.
+You can request to have a tree planted in an empty tree pit.
+If there isn't an existing tree pit, an abutting property owner can request to have a new tree pit cut in the sidewalk.
 Before we plant a tree though, the spot must meet these requirements:

 - The tree must be 10 feet from any light poles, driveways, or hydrants.